Ukrainian Republic Capella: Background

 During World War I, many events shook Eastern Europe.
 In Ukraine, a new chance to create an independent state presented itself.
-One of the key figures in this period was Symon Petlura.
-Petlura thought that many people may want to contribute to the promotion of Ukrainian culture, and realized that not everybody would be a good soldier.
-In order to include the greatest number of people into the process of statehood, Petlura organized a series of cultural programs, funded by the central Directorate of Ukraine, to actively promote Ukrainian culture abroad.
+One of the key figures in this period was Symon Petliura.
+Petliura thought that many people may want to contribute to the promotion of Ukrainian culture, and realized that not everybody would be a good soldier.
+In order to include the greatest number of people into the process of statehood, Petliura organized a series of cultural programs, funded by the central Directorate of Ukraine, to actively promote Ukrainian culture abroad.
 One such initiative was the Ukrainian Republic Capella.

 Beginning

-In January 1919, Petlura held a meeting with Oleksander Koshetz and Kyrylo Stetsenko and presented the idea.
+In January 1919, Petliura held a meeting with Oleksandr Koshetz and Kyrylo Stetsenko and presented the idea.
 Soon after this meeting, Oleksa Prykhodko also joined the Capella as assistant director.

 The situation of the Capella was difficult in that the political situation in Kyiv was unstable.
-Although Koshetz and Stetsenko began work almost immediately, on January 26, 1919, Koshetz was forced to leave Kyiv before it was overrun by the bolsheviks.
+Although Koshetz and Stetsenko began work almost immediately, on January 26, 1919, Koshetz was forced to leave Kyiv before it was overrun by the Bolsheviks.

-The Capella eventually reunited in Kamyanets-Podilsky, where the final preparations were made.
+The Capella eventually reunited in Kamianets-Podilskyi, where the final preparations were made.